Tuatara-VFX/TFlow/README.md

 # How does it work?

 1. Use our baking tool to generate motion vectors for your flipbook
-2. Use the motion vectors and the flipbook at runtime to get good quality frame blending
+2. Use the motion vectors texture and the flipbook at runtime to get Optical Flow blending

 # Get TFlow